Vyral/david-brough/_posts/2018-05-10-get-a-better-credit-score-with-these-2-tips.md

   What’s the best way to boost your credit score?
 We’ll be discussing two great tips today.
 enclosure:
-pullquote: This is an example of a pull quote
+pullquote: 'Surprisingly enough, having a zero balance is not ideal.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true